How to get touch with us over the festive period

 You are not alone, intellectual property (IP) considerations might not be a priority in a new business venture, but over time, as your business expands and you seek investment, it will become increasingly vital to secure your IP rights and register your trade marks.

-A 2019 study by the European Patent Office (EPO) and the European Union Intellectual Property Office (EUIPO) identified that small and medium-sized enterprises (SMEs) that apply for trade marks, designs and patents have a greater probability of experiencing high growth than SMEs that do not.
+A 2019 study by the European Patent Office (EPO) and the European Union Intellectual Property Office (EUIPO) identified that small and medium-sized enterprises (SMEs) that apply for trade marks, designs, and patents have a greater probability of experiencing higher growth than SMEs that do not.

 So what are the top 10 benefits of trade mark registration?